When you reach Dan Bejar’s voice-mail, the first thing you hear sounds like a child playing.

 Plus, I think I really need it.
 [Laughs] That’s one of the conclusions I think I’ve come to over the past couple of the years: I can’t fool myself into thinking that musically I don’t need other people, whether it’s as a foil or just to come in and make real the ideas that are kind of vague and wispy in my head.
 They’re partly vague and wispy because I can’t fucking play the trumpet, you know?
 I think that’s become more and more of the Destroyer reality.
 I kind of enjoy the massive blank slate that’s filled up by other people.
 I’m not really interested by my own musical talents.
 I know the kind of shit I come up with, and I need to constantly jar that for it to be good.

 BYT: You don’t have much of an online presence.
 No Twitter, no Facebook, not even an updated website.
-Is that part of an effort to remain mysterious?
-Do you have a reason for not participating in the prevailing digital communications?
+Is that an effort to maintain some mystery?

 BYT: It’s funny you mention not engaging in banter with your audiences.
 I think that to a lot of people you can come off as disengaged during your concerts.
 Do you like performing?

 DB: Yeah, I do.
 I like playing music.
 I don’t always like the feeling of people looking at me.
 I don’t think I’m, like, a natural performer, but I’m getting better.
 I’m not really sure that I have the same definition of things as other people.
 Like, when people talk about being “engaged” with the audience, I’m not exactly sure what they mean.
 Do you mean like a carnival barker.
 Like, “Step right up?
 Get your red hot art!”
 Or do they mean someone who’s really trying to hone in on what they’re doing at that second.